Architecture of Star Wars: Jedi Temple

-Architects' Journal rated the Jedi Temple (located in the capital planet of Coruscant) third on its top-ten architecture of Star Wars list behind the second Death Star and Jabba the Hutt’s palace on Tatooine, and ahead of Coruscant, capital city of the Old Republic.
+Architects' Journal rated the Jedi Temple (located in the capital planet of Coruscant) third on its top-ten architecture of Star Wars list behind the second Death Star and Jabba the Hutt's palace on Tatooine, and ahead of Coruscant, capital city of the Old Republic.
 The temple is described in the article as adapting "the robust typology of Mayan temples, with durasteel cladding specified for the external stone walls for improved defensive strength" and said to be a ziggurat that "is built above a Force-nexus and has ample room for training facilities, accommodation and the Jedi Archive."
 The temple has five towers—the tallest is Tranquillity Spire—that are stylistically similar to the minarets surrounding the Hagia Sophia in Istanbul.
 Star Wars Insider listed it as the 100th greatest thing about Star Wars in its 100th-issue special.

 Ships

 The battle cruisers featured in Star Wars have been described as examples of "Suprematist architecture".
+Ship designs in Star Wars often make heavy use of greebles to create an illusion of mechanical function and scale.